-The course deals with the nature of the real estate market, types of ownership of property, contracts, methods of transferal of title, instruments used in transfers, title closing, financing, property management, insuring, and appraising.
+This course is an introduction to the nature of the real estate market, types of ownership of property, contracts, and methods of transferal of title.
 Three hours lecture per week.
 Credit, three semester hours.

 BAD 2723 Real Estate Law

 Designed to give the student a general background in the law of real property and the law of real estate brokerage.
 Three hours lecture per week.
 Credit, three semester hours.